SmileiPIC/tutorials/perfs_parallel_computing.rst

 Parallel computing
 =================================

-The increasing  amount of resources available on supercomputers (but on local clusters or personal computers too) enables us to explore new fields of plasma physics thanks to expensive 3D high resolution models or cascade particles for instance.
+As supercomputers (as well as local clusters or personal computers) become larger and larger, we can explore more plasma physics with expensive, 3D, high-resolution models, or cascades of particles, etc.

-But matching parallel algorithms, steming from numerical  models, to the hardware architecture of these resources is far from trivial because as their computational power increases, so does their complexity:
+However, optimizing parallel algorithms on these new machines becomes increasingly difficult, because hardware architectures become increasingly complex as their computational power grows:

-* supercomputers are composed of nodes which communicate through a dedicated network : *distributed memory* parallelism
+* supercomputers are composed of *nodes* which communicate through a dedicated network : see *distributed memory* parallelism below
-* nodes are composed of computing units which must be synchronized : *shared memory* parallelism over many cores
+* nodes are composed of many *computing units* (for instance, *cores*) which must be synchronized : see *shared memory* parallelism below
 * cores access more and more advanced instructions sets, such as *SIMD* (Single Instruction Multiple Data) instructions

 In Smilei, these three points are respectivly adressed with MPI, OpenMP and Intel's vectorization using ``#pragma omp simd``.

-Being efficient at each level of parallelism requires to understand constraints on the memory intimately related to them. this tutorial focuses on distributed and shared memory paradigms in Smilei.
+Being efficient at each level of parallelism requires to understand constraints on the memory intimately related to them.
+This tutorial focuses on distributed and shared memory paradigms in Smilei.

 .. rubric:: Distributed memory